Timiprogs/Timiprogs/README.md

 - 👋 Hi, I’m @Timiprogs
 - 👀 I’m interested in front end web development
-- 🌱 I’m currently learning Css
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on beginners projects that can help me improve
 - You can reach me on timi4rill@gmail.com